About me and about this website

 One advantage of having stepped away from the obsessively intense and narrow focus of active scientific research, is being able to look at science more broadly, and from a height that gives a different perspective.
 I'm interested in how I and others engage with the outputs and culture of the scientific world, how both experts and non-experts interpret the results of science.

 At the moment I’m back in the science part-time at the Centre for Clinical Microbiology in University College London, and enjoying being part of that community.
-I support clinical trials on TB, help the UCL-wide TB community connect to each other and the outside world through UCL-TB, and even don a lab coat and pick up a pipette occasionally.
-Part of my role is working with genome sequences, which are now magically easy to produce, and I’m aware more than ever of the importance for all scientists to be able to explore big data.
+I help the UCL-wide TB community connect to each other and the outside world through UCL-TB.
+Part of my initial role here involved working with genome sequences, which are now magically easy to produce, and I’m aware more than ever of the importance for all scientists to be able to explore big data.
 I’d say that most lab-based scientists find that hard to do because of time, training, a physical and cultural separation of the wet and dry worlds, and human inertia.
 But it’s so empowering for a lab-based scientist to be able to find and process data themselves, and then to be able to talk to full-time data scientists on level terms, and I try to encourage this.

 I have no expectations of how might use this site, or what you take from it.
 My training and instinct lead me towards under- rather than over-explaining, and allow you to make of it what you will - and I also realise that sharing my own meaning can help others connect with me, and work out what their own response is.